 THANK YOU FOR YOUR SUPPORT!

 Southwestern New Mexico Audubon (SWNMA), is the oldest Audubon chapter in New Mexico with a 50-year history of working to protect birds, wildlife and their habitats.
 We are an all-volunteer organization with members in Grant, Luna, Hidalgo and Catron counties.
 All of our activities are widely advertised, free, and open to the public.

 Audubon is NOT just for birds or bird watchers!
 We focus on education and advocacy rooted in sound science to protect the ecosystems that support wildlife and people.

 Our Work, Past and Recent

-- Advocacy to protect the Gila National Forest.
+- Advocacy and action to protect the Gila National Forest.
 We provided input aimed at protecting birds and sensitive habitats throughout the 5-year process of the Forest Plan revision.

-- Advocacy to protect local trails.
-We published the Greenways Silver City Guide to local, municipal trails.
+- Advocacy and action to protect local trails.
+We published the Greenways, Silver City Guide to local, municipal trails.